 - Inclement Weather – For those who are camping, be sure to use a ground cloth, and to stake your tent down well.
 This will help keep you dry in a downpour, and keep high winds from taking your home on a journey downwind in a storm.
 If your tent is flooded or collapses in inclement weather, grab your necessities and take shelter in the dorm or dining hall.
 Let Ops know about your situation.

 - Poisonous Plants – You may encounter poisonous plants while on the land.
 Both Poison Ivy and Poison Sumac inhabit the east coast of the U.S. It is less common but not unheard of to encounter Poison Oak, as well.
 Watch for the classic “three-leaved” presentation of Poison Ivy (and Oak) and look for a slight sheen, or a red tinge, that is sometimes present on the leaves.
 Poison Sumac takes the form of a small tree, with smooth-edged leaves and red stems; it tends to grow in standing water (like bogs, swamps, or on the edge of ponds).
 When in doubt about whether a plant is safe to touch, err on the side of caution.
 Do not touch any plant with which you are unfamiliar.

 o Prevention & Treatment – While hot weather may have you wanting to wear shorts and t-shirts, one of the easiest ways to protect against poisonous plants is to wear clothing that covers your skin.
-The risk of encountering these plants in the main areas of camp is relatively low, but if you plan to venture out into the wilder areas of Four Quarters, consider covering up.
+The risk of encountering these plants in the main areas of camp is relatively low, but if you plan to venture out into the wilder areas, consider covering up.
 If you do contract a rash from Poison Ivy or Sumac (and you are not exhibiting signs of severe reaction) you can treat the rash on your own by doing the following: